Author: Ron Graham

 We have seen that the death sin causes is spiritual, not physical.
 We have seen that physical death is caused by having been created from dust.
 Does this mean that if man had not fallen he still would have died physically and gone back to dust?
 Let's consider this...

-I'm very inclined to believe that this journey and blessing would have been granted to Adam and Eve and to their offspring, if only they had remained pleasing to God.
+Perhaps this journey and blessing would have been granted to Adam and Eve and to all their offspring, if only they had remained pleasing to God.
 But the fall of man made this blessed journey an extreme exception instead of the normal course of man.

 So even though we found that sin causes spiritual death, and being made of dust is the reason for physical death, it nevertheless seems true that physical death is a curse upon man as a consequence of sin and the fall, because man lost the blessing of being taken up into heaven so as not to see death.